 CUNY SPS Commencement Ceremony 2019

 This past May, our largest graduating class ever – 850 students – received their degrees and certificates.
 As you can imagine, this great feeling and sense of accomplishment represented the highlight for every student.
 And I volunteered to make it a success!

-Since I consider myself to be social, and one aspect of life that I enjoy the most is to have human interaction with people with whom I consider relevant to my core values; I decided to contact the commencement team, and offered myself as a volunteer.
+Since I consider myself to be social, and one aspect of life that I enjoy the most is to have human interactions with people whom I consider relevant to my core values, I decided to contact the commencement team, and offered myself as a volunteer.

 During commencement, I witnessed how hundreds of students, family members and friends with smiling faces, walked or even ran to get to their assigned spaces.
-My job was to greet and guide, it was a fascinating role for which I truly enjoyed; my partner was Leonard Blades, M.S.
-Disability Services in Higher Education student, and a representative to our CUNY SPS Student Association.
+My job was to greet and guide and it was a fascinating role I truly enjoyed.
+My partner was Leonard Blades, M.S.
+Disability Services in Higher Education student, and a

 Greatest Feeling of Achievement